jooney0907/startup/notes.md

 Port 443 is reserved for HTTPS, port 80 for HTTP, and port 22 for SSH.

 Promise.resolve('done').then(v => console.log(v)); prints done.

+Networking / HTTP

+Default ports

+HTTP: 80

+HTTPS: 443

+SSH: 22

+HTTP status code ranges

+300s: Redirection (resource moved / use different URL)

+400s: Client error (your request is bad: auth, not found, validation, etc.)

+500s: Server error (server failed while handling a valid request)

+Content-Type header

+Tells the receiver what format the body is in (and how to parse it), e.g. application/json, text/html, multipart/form-data, etc.

+Cookies

+Secure cookie

+Cookie is only sent over HTTPS, not plain HTTP.

+HttpOnly cookie

+Cookie is not accessible to JavaScript (document.cookie can’t read it).
+Helps against XSS stealing cookies.

+SameSite cookie

+Controls whether the browser sends the cookie on cross-site requests:

+Strict: only same-site requests

+Lax: sent on top-level navigations (common safe default)

+None: sent cross-site only if Secure is also set (modern browsers)

+Express / Node / Mongo (depends on the code shown)

+Express middleware console.log output for GET /api/document

+Cannot be determined without the exact middleware code/order.

+Rule: Express runs middleware in the order registered. req.path would be /api/document, req.originalUrl might include querystring, mounted routers affect what req.url/req.baseUrl look like.

+“Given Express service code… what does front-end fetch(...) return?”

+Fetch returns a Promise that resolves to a Response object.

+If the code does return fetch(...).then(r => r.json()), it returns a Promise of parsed JSON.

+If it does await fetch(...) without .json(), you get the Response, not the data.

+MongoDB query { name: "Mark" } matches which docs

+Matches documents where name equals "Mark" (case-sensitive by default).

+Also matches if name is an array containing "Mark" (Mongo equality matches array elements).

+How should user passwords be stored?

+Never plaintext, never reversible encryption.

+Store a salted, slow hash using a password KDF like bcrypt, scrypt, or Argon2 (commonly Argon2id or bcrypt), with a per-user salt.

+WebSockets

+What will front end log? (depends on code)

+Cannot be determined without the exact backend + frontend websocket code.

+Rule: the frontend logs whatever is passed to its handlers (onopen, onmessage, onclose, onerror).
+If server sends "hi", onmessage typically logs event.data === "hi".

+What is the websocket protocol intended to provide?

+A persistent, full-duplex connection between client and server over one TCP connection, enabling real-time bidirectional messaging (vs request/response polling).

+Acronyms

+JSX: JavaScript XML (syntax used by React to describe UI)

+JS: JavaScript

+AWS: Amazon Web Services

+NPM: Node Package Manager (and the package registry ecosystem)

+NVM: Node Version Manager

+React

+What text content will a React component generate? (depends on component + props)

+Cannot be determined without the component code + parameter values.

+Rule: evaluate the component function with the given props, see what strings/elements it returns; rendered text is the concatenation of text nodes.

+Given a set of React components that include each other, what will be generated?

+Whatever the root component returns after expanding children; props flow down; final output is the rendered element tree.

+What does React.useState do?

+Adds state to a function component: returns [value, setValue].
+Updating state triggers a re-render.

+What are React Hooks used for?

+To use React features (state, lifecycle/effects, context, refs, etc.) inside function components and reusable custom hooks.

+Hooks you listed (what they do)

+State Hook (useState): component state

+Context Hook (useContext): read a context value (global-ish shared state)

+Ref Hook (useRef): mutable container that persists across renders; often used to reference DOM nodes

+Effect Hook (useEffect): run side effects after render (and cleanup)

+Performance Hooks (commonly **useMemo / useCallback / useTransition / useDeferredValue):

+memoize computed values (useMemo)

+memoize function identities (useCallback)

+keep UI responsive during expensive updates (useTransition, useDeferredValue)

+React Router (general truths)

+Without the exact snippet, typical true statements are:

+Routes are matched by the URL, and the matching route’s element renders.

+Nested routes render inside an <Outlet />.

+<Link to="..."> navigates client-side (no full page reload).

+useParams() reads path params (like :id).

+useNavigate() performs programmatic navigation.

+Tooling / Files

+What does package.json do?

+Defines a Node project: name/version, dependencies, scripts, and other metadata/config.

+What does fetch do?

+Makes HTTP requests and returns a Promise of a Response.

+What does Node.js do?

+Runs JavaScript on the server (V8 runtime) with system APIs (files, network, processes).

+What does pm2 do?

+A process manager for Node apps: keeps them alive, restarts on crash, clustering, logs, startup on boot.

+What does Vite do?

+A modern frontend toolchain: dev server + bundling (fast HMR in dev; builds optimized assets for production).

+If you paste the specific Express middleware, fetch code, websocket code, and React/Router snippets from your practice sheet, I can give the exact outputs/choices for those items.